 It's based on the standard Ford Focus (which is among the best cars to drive in the small family hatchback class anyway), but gets a powerful turbocharged engine that means it's capable of more than 150mph.
 The ST also boasts more powerful brakes than more basic models, as well as stiffer suspension, so it stops and corners quicker than the regular Focus can.

 Unlike a sports car, which offers performance at the expense of practicality, the Focus’ five-door body makes it a very useable family car.
-While Ford doesn’t build the ST as a sporty three-door model, buyers who need a bigger boot can choose the Ford Focus ST estate, which we’ve reviewed separately.
+While Ford doesn’t build the ST as a sporty three-door model, buyers who need a bigger boot can choose the Ford Focus ST estate.

 A harsh ride resulting from the stiffer suspension – as well as higher running costs – are the main downsides of choosing the ST over any other Focus.
 Even so, it's still a car you can use every day without too much trouble.

 That's particularly true of the diesel.
 Although it's a little slower than the petrol-powered model, you’d be hard-pressed to notice this in the real world.
 That, coupled with far better fuel consumption and lower road tax, means it's our pick of the engine range.